turingschool/mod-0-curriculum/before-mod-0.md

 ## Index (time estimates)

+1. Read Course Syllabus, Calendar (10-30 min)
 1. Computer Setup (60-120 min)
 1. Slack (15 min)
 1. Remote Workspace (5 min)
 1. Notetaking (20 min)
 1. Thoughts on Professionalism (10 min)
 1. Setup Homework board (5 min)

+## Read Course Syllabus, Calendar

+Navigate to the main page of this site and locate the Syllabus and Calendar pages, both linked in the main navigation bar.
+Read them each carefully and make sure you understand the expectations for Mod 0, including the dates.

 ## Complete the Computer Setup